G. Michael Deeb

 G. Michael Deeb is a Lebanese-American cardiothoracic surgeon.
 He serves as a Herbert Sloan Collegiate Professor of Surgery and Director of the Multidisciplinary Aortic Clinic at the University of Michigan.
 He has published 143 articles in journals and books and lectures both nationally and internationally on topics such as valve implantation and cardiac valve implantation.

-Education and Achievements
+Early life and education

+Deeb received his bachelors degree from the University of Pittsburgh in 1971 and his Medical Degree from the University of Pittsburgh School of Medicine in 1975.
+From 1975 to 1982, he was a surgical intern at the University of Pittsburgh in both general and cardiothoracic surgery.

+Career

-Dr. Deeb received his Bachelors from the University of Pittsburgh in 1971 and his Medical Degree from the same University in 1975.
-He was a surgical intern at the University of Pittsburgh in both general and cardiothoracic surgery between 1975 and 1982.
-In 1982 he became the Assistant Professor of Surgery at Temple University Hospital and helped to establish the Thoracic Surgery department there.
-In 1986 he became the Assistant Professor of Surgery at the University of Michigan and became an associate professor in 1991 and a professor in 1996.
+In 1982, he became the assistant professor of surgery at Temple University Hospital and helped to establish the Thoracic Surgery department there.
+In 1986, he became the assistant professor of surgery at the University of Michigan and became an associate professor in 1991 and a professor in 1996.
 He was the first to be awarded with the Herbert Sloan Collegiate Professorship.
-His clinical appointments at the University of Michigan Medical Center include: Director of Heart/Lung Transplant and Artificial Devices Program (1986-1995), Director of Adult Cardiac Surgery (1990-1999), and Co-Director of Heart Care Program (1996–present).
+His clinical appointments at the University of Michigan Medical Center include: Director of Heart/Lung Transplant and Artificial Devices Program (1986-1995), Director of Adult Cardiac Surgery (1990-1999), and co-director of Heart Care Program (1996–present).